streamlit/docs/content/develop/concepts/architecture/threading.md

 - Main thread: runs the web (HTTP + WebSocket) server
 - Script thread: runs page code when triggered (by page view or UI interactivity)

-This is an oversimplifed and inaccurate illustration to show the creation of Streamlit threads:
+This is an oversimplifed illustration to show how Streamlit _conceptually_ works:

 ```py
 from threading import Thread